 This indicates your furnace is ignited at high speed because its low pressure switch didn’t close.

 It’s best to allow a pro like one from Service Experts Heating & Air Conditioning in Canada work on repairing or replacing this part.
 Our technicians are NATE certified, which means they’re well-equipped to fix a furnace error like the one you’re experiencing.

-We want you to be absolutely happy with our furnace repair in Canada.
+We want you to be absolutely satisfied with our furnace repair in Canada.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works

-Two-stage furnaces have numerous pressure switches to let the system to run at different speeds—and be more efficient.
+Two-stage furnaces have numerous pressure switches to let the system to run at different speeds—and use less energy.
 These switches also guarantee your furnace runs safely and vents extraneous gases from the heat exchanger.

 What Happens When a Low-Fire Pressure Switch Fails

-Your low pressure switch may not be operating right if your furnace inducer motor starts up in high speed and high ignition, then slows down and enters into low-fire mode about 30 seconds after.
+Your low pressure switch may not be operating correctly if your furnace inducer motor begins in high speed and high ignition, then loses speed and enters into low-fire mode about 30 seconds after.

-Your system will communicate something’s not right with a red flash from its indicator light, which it uses to exhibit error codes.
+Your furnace will indicates something’s wrong with a red flash from its indicator light, which it uses to exhibit error codes.
 It has this red light to flash code, like Morse code.